 Instead, they calculate an upper bound for indirect pass-through using input-output tables under the assumption of full pass-through to wholesale prices.
 In contrast, I directly observe wholesale cost because my data contains prices and quantities for the universe of retailers' wholesale transactions.
-I construct a measure of each retailer's exposure to pass-through to wholesale prices and estimate indirect pass-through to retail prices using a reduced-form approach.
+I construct a measure of each retailer's exposure to the wholesale cost shock and estimate indirect pass-through to retail prices using a reduced-form shift-share approach.

-By estimating the effects of the wholesale cost shock on retail markups, I provide empirical support for \citeauthor{renkin2020}'s (\citeyear{renkin2020}) assumption of full wholesale cost pass-through.
-Nevertheless, while \cite{renkin2020} conclude that indirect and direct pass-through to retail prices may be similar in magnitude, I find indirect pass-through elasticities that are twice as large as direct pass-through elasticities.
-This reflects substantial pass-through effects to wholesale prices and the subsequently large wholesale cost shock for cannabis retailers.